sendgrid/sendgrid-python/README.md

 <a name="announcements"></a>
 # Announcements

+Join an experienced and passionate team that focuses on making an impact.
+Opportunities abound to grow the product - and grow your career!
+Check out our [Data Platform Engineer role](http://grnh.se/wbx1701)

 Please see our announcement regarding [breaking changes](https://github.com/sendgrid/sendgrid-python/issues/217).
 Your support is appreciated!

 All updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-python/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-python/releases).
 You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/java) for releases and breaking changes.